sagemath/trac_to_gh/Issue 1642.md

 # Issue 1642: Fortran.spkg: search for common Fortran compiles if no binary is present

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1642

 Original creator: mabshoff